GLOBAL MARKETS-Stocks dip, bond yields rise as Fed zest fades

 Economists expect a key U.S. manufacturing index due Monday to show the first contraction in the sector in 2-1/2 years, which would not be conducive for a rate hike.

-Spot gold fell 2.6 percent to $1,145 an ounce.
+U.S. crude rose 0.4 percent to $46.11 a barrel.
+Brent was steady at $49.05.
+Spot gold fell 2 percent to $1,150 an ounce.
 (Additional reporting by Anirban Nag; Editing by Gareth Jones and Nick Zieminski)

 * State-backed bank considers investment in chip business -sources (Recasts and write through with details of sale preparations)